aryelgois/Medools/README.md

 which are automatically called by default methods.
 It makes easier to extend some functionalities.

-Current, these hooks are available:
+Currently, these hooks are available:

 - `validateHook()`: Use it to validate the data before sending to the Database.
   Make sure your code can validate some columns or all of them, depending on the